S-C-A-N/SCANsat/README.md

 #### Licenses

-For licensing information, please see the [included LICENSE.txt][SCANsat:licenses] file.
+For licensing information, please see the [included LICENSE.txt][SCANsat:rel-license] file.

 [Source Code][SCANsat:source] is available, as some licenses may require.